-Operator-attended and unattended noise monitoring was conducted at the two nearest residences to determine noise levels in both April and November 2021.
-A summary of the attended and unattended results from April 2021 obtained by Thearle Acoustics is provided in Table 14 and Table 15, with full copies of the noise monitoring reports appended to this AEMR in Appendix 3.
-A summary of the attended and unattended results from November 2021 obtained by EMM is also provided in Table 16 and Table 17Table 15, with full copies of the noise monitoring reports appended to this AEMR in Appendix 3.
+Operator-attended and unattended noise monitoring was conducted at the two nearest residences to determine noise levels in both June and November 2022.
+A summary of the attended and unattended results from June 2022 obtained by EMM Consulting is provided in Table 14 and Table 15, with full copies of the noise monitoring reports appended to this AEMR in Appendix 3.
+A summary of the attended and unattended results from November 2022 obtained by EMM is also provided in Table 16 and Table 17 Table 15, with full copies of the noise monitoring reports appended to this AEMR is also provided in Table 16 and Table 17 Table 15, with full copies of the noise monitoring reports appended to this AEMR in Appendix 3.